 The Vascular Evidence

 The 2018 study looked at the whole animal.
-A 2024 study in the journal Aging Cell zoomed in on the arteries.
+A 2024 study published in the journal Aging Cell zoomed in on the arteries.

 The mechanism mattered as much as the result.
 The improvement came with more nitric oxide available in the vessel wall.
 Nitric oxide is the molecule that tells arteries to relax, so more of it means better blood flow.
 The treated mice also showed less oxidative stress, both in the cells generally and in their mitochondria specifically.